sembo199/Angular-Nested-Signal-Forms/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:
+We welcome contributions to this open-source project!
+As this is an experimental showcase, we're particularly interested in:

+- **New Form Components**: Create additional reusable form item components (e.g., select, checkbox, radio).
+- **Advanced Validation**: Implement more complex validation scenarios.
+- **UI Enhancements**: Improve the styling and user experience.
+- **Documentation**: Add more examples, tutorials, or improve existing docs.
+- **Bug Fixes**: Report and fix any issues you encounter.

+### How to Contribute

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`
-3. **Make your changes** and add tests
+3. **Make your changes**
 4. **Commit your changes**: `git commit -m 'Add amazing feature'`
 5. **Push to the branch**: `git push origin feature/amazing-feature`
 6. **Open a Pull Request**

+**Note**: As this is an experimental showcase project, unit tests are not required.
+Focus on demonstrating Signal Forms concepts and providing clear, working examples.
+Suggestions and feedback on the experimental features are highly valued!

-Please ensure your code follows the existing style and includes appropriate tests.
+Please ensure your code follows the existing style.

 ## 📄 License